So you want to start investing, Huh?

 It helps us to know how much of the shares holding is retrain by promoters, DII, FII and retail investors like you and me.

-Now let us try to find out where you can find these information on moneycontrol app.
+Now let us try to find out where you can find this information on moneycontrol app.

 What?
 You didn’t yet downloaded Moneycontrol App.

 Holy shit!
 Firstly go and download the app.
 It contains each and every information regarding any stock.

 For an easy explanation, we will take an example of a great fundamental stock ~ Hindustan Media.

 It is the main home-screen of stock where you can get a complete short overview.
 It also laid down the basic ladders to continue your research further.

 Let us try to apply above discussed parameters in this stock :-